sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Enhancement of PostScript math operators to use with pstricks
+Short desc    : Enhancement of PostScript math operators to use with pstricks
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : PostScript lacks a lot of basic operators such as tan, acos,
+Descript     : PostScript lacks a lot of basic operators such as tan, acos,
              : asin, cosh, sinh, tanh, acosh, asinh, atanh, exp (with e base).
              : Also (oddly) cos and sin use arguments in degrees.
 Pst-math
              : provides all those operators in a header file pst-math.pro with